[Content warning: a crush on an older man by a teen girl, unwanted sexual advances on a teenager, predatory behaviour]

 “Well, that is a shame.
 Say, sometimes I get real lonely being away from home.
 You know?” he sat on the bed and patted the coverlet beside him.
 The curious excitement in my belly grew cold.
 His eyes were crinkled and almost too blue, I sat, hands in my lap, the newfound desire in me quickly swirling into anxiousness.

 “Sometimes I just get so lonesome that I can’t sleep.
 Does that ever happen to you?” he smiled his cat-that-ate-the-canary smile and laid his heavy, rough hand in my lap.
 “Does it?
 Does that ever happen to you?”
-He leaned in and squeezed my thigh, his other hand snaking around my waist, pulling him onto my lap.
+He leaned in and squeezed my thigh, his other hand snaking around my waist, pulling me onto his lap.
 I stiffened and wanted to scream, but I held my tongue.
 He put his bristled lips to my ear and breathed hotly against it as he spoke.
 What he said, I can’t repeat, what he asked of me, I will never speak aloud.
 I felt the thickness in his lap beneath me and I wriggled, caught between his chest and the tree trunk of his arm.
 He licked my neck with his rough tongue and I bit my lip until it bled, all the newfound intrigue had vanished and I was nearly set to beg him to stop when we both heard my father’s voice in the hall calling out to Lucky.
 We both froze and then he shoved me off his lap.
 I rushed out as my father walked in, leaving Lucky to stammer and act casual under my father’s gaze.

 I closed the door of my bedroom and sat down at the washing bowl in the corner, the speckled silver mirror glass reflecting my bloody mouth back to me.
 I felt sick, I felt filthy, I felt unsure of what to say or do or if there was anything to say or do.
 I had been alone in the bedroom of a man, a guest no less.
 I was surely at fault.
 I swabbed my lip and lay down on my bed and promptly fell asleep, overwhelmed and unwell.
 My mother checked on me sometime later and I feigned a stomach ache as my reason not to join my family and our guest for dinner.